How to Watch the 2024 Super Bowl Live for Free

-The countdown to Super Bowl Sunday is on.
-Here are the best ways to watch the big game for free.
+Super Bowl Sunday is here.
+Here are the best ways to watch the big game for free today.

-It's almost time for Super Bowl Sunday.
-We are just two days away from one of the biggest sporting events in the world when the Kansas City Chiefs and San Francisco 49ers will play for the NFL title.
+Today is Super Bowl Sunday.
+Tonight we can look forward to one of the biggest sporting events in the world when the Kansas City Chiefs and San Francisco 49ers play for the NFL title.

 CBS will carry the traditional broadcast of the game and if you don't have cable, cord-cutters can actually watch the Super Bowl for free.